neilsimon/nd009t-capstone/doc/Report.md

 * Add other sources of market information, not just one (S&P 500).
 These could include other commodities such as oil, silver, etc. or other market indices, such as the Dow Jones Industrial, FTSE 100, DAX, Nikkei 225, ISEQ, etc.
 * Add sources of non-market information, such as public sentiment, references to gold in media headlines, etc.
-* Use far more of the historic market data for the tabular predictors, not just the same derived features used for clustering, but the actual prices going back many days.
-The limiting of the derived features as used for the clustering makes sense, but that same limit does not apply for the tabular predictors.
+* Use far more of the historic market data for the Tabular Predictors, not just the same derived features used for clustering, but the actual prices going back many days.
+The limiting of the derived features as used for the clustering makes sense to keep the degrees to a reasonable level and create useful clusters, but that same strategy does not apply for the Tabular Predictors which would likely have benefitted from having more features.
-* Train the system on the data to the date for which the prediction is being made, ultimately not using the same traditional training/test split.
-This will allow the system to reflect the latest information while not having any future looking.
+* Train the system on the data to the date for which the prediction is being made, ultimately not using the traditional training/test split.
+This would allow the system to reflect the latest information while not having any future peeking taking place.
 * Train and test system to predict other commodities and market prices.

-Ultimately, there are many avenues for possible improvements, and I do think that the approach of using clustering followed by another predictor is promising, not just in the area of predicting market prices, but to provide systems trained to handle other tasks where the input may be even more readily divided into clusters and having predictors trained to be specialists in their own cluster would be more useful.
-For instance, a system designed to identify vehicles may use clusters that ultimately correspond to the different vehicle classifications, and another predictor which is an expert in identifying with that particular class of vehicle.
+Ultimately, there are many avenues for possible improvements, and I do think that the approach of using K-Means clustering followed by another predictor is promising, not just in the area of predicting market prices, but to provide systems trained to handle other tasks where the input may be even more readily divided into clusters, and having predictors trained to be specialists in their own cluster would be more useful.
+For instance, a system designed to identify vehicles could use clusters that ultimately correspond to the different vehicle classifications, and another predictor which is an expert in identifying within that particular class of vehicle.

 -----------

-References:
+\pagebreak

+## References

 * Gold's history as a currency standard.
 (2010).
 Retrieved from https://www.reuters.com/article/idINIndia-52748720101108
 * Fama, E. F. (1970).
 Efficient Capital Markets: A Review of Theory and Empirical Work.
 The Journal of Finance, 25(2), 383–417. https://doi.org/10.2307/2325486